“Famous fells fall gracefully into exquisite valleys with Keswick holding court over all”

 Keswick is the undisputed capital of the Northern Lakes and is certainly my favourite town across the region.
 My mother was actually evacuated here during the war and my gran stayed after creating the holidays which I have taken ever since.
 Sure Keswick has changed and some of its character has been lost but walking through the town and visiting the ever increasing number of walking shops still brings a feeling of pleasure; in particular a feeling that you are amongst an outdoor crowd of enthusiasts.
 Fleeces and dogs abound, the weather is accepted as ‘difficult’ and the pubs and tea shops are classed as comfortable rather than posh.
 Skiddaw towers over the town to the north whilst a short walk takes you through some attractive gardens and a mini golf course to the shores of Derwentwater with boats waiting to take you across the lake to quieter more enticing spots.

 There is so much to do within Keswick I could spend pages writing about it but I will just name a few of those I have visited and enjoyed.
-The ‘Theatre by the Lake’ is small but puts on some excellent plays, the pencil museum is a must (seriously!) as is the nearby James Bond museum.
+The ‘Theatre by the Lake’ is small but puts on some excellent plays, the pencil museum is a must (seriously!) as is market days on a Saturday and Thursday.
 There is a large park with tennis courts and a leisure pool, an array of quiet galleries for art lovers, a cinema and every choice of places to eat from Indian, Italian, Chinese and a choice of good pub grub in traditional Lakeland inns.
 Most serve Jennings which is an additional bonus!

 Away from Keswick the villages are quieter and of great character.
 My two personal favourites are Braithwaite and Threlkeld.
 Braithwaite has a wonderful situation at the foot of both Whinlatter and Newlands valleys and the best access for the hills of the Newlands round including Grisedale Pike and Causey Pike.
 There are two very good pubs in the village, the Royal Oak and the Coledale Inn plus a shop making it easy to cater for the many holiday cottages in the village and the nearby campsite.
 Threlkeld hugs the slopes of Blencathra (or Saddleback as it is known to many) and is probably more attractive and less busy than Braithwaite with more of a community spirit.
 However the shop has closed but the two pubs continue to thrive – the Horse & Farrier and the Salutation Inn.
 Other villages pepper the Borrowdale valley and are real walkers paradises.
 Rosthwaite, Seatoller and Grange offer great places to stay and enjoy the surrounding hills.
 They are right bang ‘in the action’ and offer a classic Lakeland holiday.